stellar-deprecated/horizon/docs/reference/offers-for-account.md

 category: Endpoints
 ---

-People on the Stellar network can make [offers](http://stellar.org/developers/learn/concepts/exchange/) to buy or sell assets.
+People on the Stellar network can make [offers](./resources/offer.md) to buy or sell assets.
+This endpoint represents all the offers a particular account makes.

 ## Request